 Mini Parachute– My eldest loved this parachute.
 We would swing her and swing her.
 She was a sucker for it.

-Gift That Encourage Kids To Play in the Snow During Winter:
+Holiday Gift Ideas for Kids That Encourage Kids To Play in the Snow During Winter:

 Sleds– My kids love to sled down any hill, but just this winter they practiced standing as they went down the hill to challenge themselves.